zotonic/zotonic/doc/developer-guide/templates.rst

 ----------------------------------------

-All templates are located in the :file:`templates` directory of modules.
+All templates are located in the :file:`templates` directory of modules or sites.
 Templates are referred to by their full filename.
 When a template is inside a directory then the full path of the template must be given.